Caminov/coding-test/README.md

 Finally, you'll also have to update your first name in the file `assets/db_types.ts`

+> Note: first name is always in lowercase

 ### First run

 First, run the development server: